CyberRaas/WealthWise/backend_structure_doc.md

 ## Conclusion

-This backend architecture document provides a comprehensive foundation for building the Smart Financial Planner application using Next.js 15, MongoDB, and Gemini AI.
+This backend architecture document provides a comprehensive foundation for building the WealthWise  application using Next.js 15, MongoDB, and Gemini AI.
 The structure emphasizes:

 ### Key Features Implemented:
 - **Scalable Architecture**: Modular service layer with clear separation of concerns